 Attractive high temperature, sandy textured, plastic, semi-vitreous, dark red speckled burning, native body for reduction fired iron stoneware.
 H440 displays an attractive mottled surface with a range of deep reds and browns when fired in cone 10 reduction.
 H440 is not a vitreous body, it stops short of complete maturity to retain interesting color.
 The body is best suited for decorative pieces large or small (vases, bowls, planters, etc.).
-H440's lower fired strength means that it is not nearly as good as H550 or H450 for use in functional ware.
-However, its compelling color, robust drying properties and excellent green strength have meant that significant amounts of functional ware are made from this material.
+H440's lower fired strength means that it is not suitable for functional ware.

 H440 is dark brown in pugged form.
 It has good plasticity but has significant kaolinized sand in its recipe.
 Thus it has a more sandy texture during throwing (more than 443).
 It has a wide distribution of particle sizes in the plus 200 mesh range producing a high dry density and strength.

 H440 has a fairly high drying shrinkage and thus care and attention during drying are necessary for larger pieces, especially flat plates, shallow bowls, and sculptural ware.
 Cover pieces to make sure they dry evenly, take extra time drying if needed, and start the kiln slowly (candle overnight) for final water expulsion.

 These test bars (left to to right) compare H440 and H443 at cone 10R (top) and cone 10, 8 and 8 oxidation.